lizeyu4444/MachineToLearn/README.md

 * Storage: depending on the constraints, choose proper database to store videos and users.
 Design the database schema.
 	- User: use **relation database** like MySQL and design the data schema.
 There are two tables, one of which stores authentication info, like email and password, the other profile information like address, age and so forth.
 	- Video meta info: a video contains a lot of infos including meta data (title, author, size), video likes and view etc..
 So the meta info should be kept in another table.
 The author-video relation will be another table to map user id to video id.
-The user-like-video can also be a separate table
+The user-like-video can also be a separate table.
 	- Video: the videos themselves could be saved in disk as files.
 One common approach is to use CDN.
 In short, CDN is a globally distributed network of proxy servers in multiple data centers.
 It makes video resources closer to users and assure fast transport speed.
 The videos are huge so popular videos are stored in CDN while the long-tailed are served in their own servers.

 * Scalability: scale the storage and system if there are billions of users.